 - 3. Playground equipment should be taken on the way out to recess.
 All equipment taken out should be brought back into the building after recess. - 4.
 Students are to play in designated areas that will be defined to all students at the beginning of each school year. - 5.
 All games are open to classmates; no one is to be excluded from playing.
 All students are to play in a cooperative manner. - 6.
 Students are asked to not bring personal toys to school, i.e. dolls, books, etc. to play with on the playground.
 St. Patrick School is not responsible for play equipment brought from home. - 7.
 Students are to show courtesy to supervising personnel.
 Actions of discourtesy will be reported to the classroom teacher and a warning/detention issued. - 8.
 Rough games or unsafe games will not be allowed. - 9.
 Keep hands off of others. - 10.
 Behaviors that are never allowed include abusive or obscene language, fighting, spitting, kicking, and tripping. - 11.
 There is to be no snowballing or throwing of snow. - 12.
 Throwing rocks, sticks, etc., is forbidden. - 13.
 Throwing of rubber mulch in the play yard area is forbidden. - 14.
 Students using bad language, being disrespectful to anyone, leaving others out of a game deliberately, grabbing onto other's clothing, shoving or pushing others, throwing rocks, snow, or sticks will be removed from the playground and referred to the Principal, no matter if the situation is for real or the student claims "just pretending."
 Further disciplinary action may be issued. - 15.
 No student is to have food, soda, gum, or candy on the playground, unless the Administration gives permission. - 16.
 Tackling, wrestling, fighting using strong, aggressive actions, or "pretend fighting" will not be tolerated. - 17.
-Students who do not come in on time from noon recess run the risk of an unexcused tardy and can be given a tardy slip. - 18.
-Vandalism will be reported to the Washington Police Department. - 19.
-Warnings and/or detentions may be written for inappropriate playground or play yard behavior. - 20.
+Vandalism will be reported to the Washington Police Department. - 18.
+Warnings and/or detentions may be written for inappropriate playground or play yard behavior. - 19.
 Student are not allowed to play on the snow piles because this damages the fence.